 All varieties of Walnut wood have extremely beautiful and interesting lumber, with unique patterns that should be displayed.

-Walnut should never be used as general lumber and should be on display in some capacity to showcase the unique grain and coloring provided by the tree.
+Walnut wood should never be used as general lumber and should be on display in some capacity to showcase the unique grain and coloring provided by the tree.

 Whatever you decide to use Walnut wood for, I’m sure you’ll enjoy the outcome and hopefully can appreciate what’s been made for many years to come.